A simplified approach to generating synthetic data for disclosure control

 \subsection{New simple variance estimators for completely synthesised data}

-When $Q$ is estimated from $Y_{obs}$ by methods appropriate for simple random sampling and the sample sizes for the real and synthetic data are the same, we can see from assumptions 3 above that $\hat{U}\approx{~}V$, since $\hat{V^{(l)}}\approx{~}V$, and the assumption that $V^{(l)}$ does not vary across synthetic data sets, implies that it will also be the same for the real data.
-Thus we can replace $U$ by $V$ in (4) and obtain the simple variance estimator
+When $Q$ is estimated from $Y_{obs}$ by methods appropriate for SRS and the sample sizes for the observed and synthetic data are the same, we can see from assumptions 3 that $\hat{U}\approx{~}V$, since $\hat{V}^{(l)}\approx{~}V$, and the assumption that $V^{(l)}$ does not vary across synthetic data sets, implies that it will also be the same for the observed data.
+Thus we can replace $U$ by $V$ in \eqref{eq:4} leading to